gersbandfilho/Aoe3DE-noIntroCinematics-Toolkit/files/2560px/README.txt

 4. The finished executable will be: publish\ResolutionSwitcher.exe

-The resulting EXE is self-contained and does not require QRes.
+The resulting EXE is self-contained and does not require QRes or similar apps.